frontity/docs/architecture/README.md

 {% hint style="info" %}
 Still have questions?
-Ask the community!
+Ask in the [community](https://community.frontity.org)!
 We are here to help 😊
 {% endhint %}